 Replace the text

 - Click Design Layout to go to the Design Layout worksheet.

-This compiles the project and all its contents.
+Click Compile to compile the component.
 The compile results are displayed in the Compile Output tab at the bottom of the main Uniface IDE window.
-(You can ignore the warning.)
+You can ignore the warning.